Hotel, Restaurant & QSR Construction, Nationwide

 Hospitality & Restaurant Facilities We Build

 TCG has construction experience across the full hospitality and food-service spectrum.
+Facility-type cost guides are linked below.

 Hospitality & Restaurant Codes, Standards & Industry Organizations

 Hotel and restaurant construction must comply with building codes, fire codes, health department regulations, accessibility standards, and brand-specific requirements.
+See the IBC 2024 code changes guide and ADA compliance for commercial remodels for current requirements.

 NFPA 96

-NFPA 96 governs commercial kitchen ventilation, exhaust hood design, grease duct construction, and fire suppression — the single most critical code for restaurant construction.
+NFPA 96 governs commercial kitchen ventilation, exhaust hood design, grease duct construction, and fire suppression: the single most critical code for restaurant construction.

 nfpa.org →FDA Food Code